 The Court House Warwick

-This Grade I Listed building was designed and built by Francis Smith between 1724 and 1731.
+Timber Repairs to this Grade I Listed building was designed and built by Francis Smith between 1724 and 1731.
 The court house has a ballroom above it and a figure of Justice that was made by Thomas Stayner above the main doorway.
 The town council chamber still has original court room fittings including ironwork by Benjamin King and Thomas Paris.

-Repair work to the Court house included repairs to the lead guttering and slate roofs, repairs to a timber casement window and some internal refurbishments.
+Work to the Court house included repairs to the lead guttering and slate roofs, repairs to a timber casement window and some internal refurbishments.